danaia/archeon/README.md

 # Archeon

-> **The missing architecture layer for vibecoding.**
+> **The AI-Powered Project Architect.
+Structure + AI = Reliable Code.**

 🖥️ **[ArcheonGUI](https://github.com/danaia/archeonGUI)** — Visualize your architecture as an interactive graph

+## The Problem

 You're chatting with AI, building features in minutes.
-It's magic — until your codebase becomes a haunted house of inconsistent patterns, orphaned components, and APIs that don't match your frontend.
+But without structure, your codebase drifts: inconsistent patterns, orphaned components, hallucinated code, and APIs that don't match your frontend.
+Context windows overflow.
+Models get confused.
+You spend more time fixing AI mistakes than shipping features.

-**Archeon fixes this.**
+## The Solution

-It's not another framework.
-It's not prompt engineering.
-It's a **constraint system** that sits between your intent and your code — ensuring every feature you build has a clear start, middle, and end.
+**Archeon** is a constraint system that makes AI reliable.
+It's not a framework—it's a **knowledge graph** that sits between your intent and your code.
+It ensures:
+- ✅ **No architectural drift** — consistent patterns every session
+- ✅ **Zero hallucinations** — AI can't invent what isn't in your graph
+- ✅ **Smaller models work** — Qwen 32B outperforms GPT-4 on structured tasks
+- ✅ **Saves countless hours** — from weeks of refactoring to minutes of validation

 ---